FelipeAlcantaraVieira/FelipeAlcantaraVieira/README.md

 <h1 align="center">Hello there!
 My name is Felipe</h1>
 <h3 align="center">A passionate Full Stack Developer from Brazil</h3>

-- 🔭 I’m currently available to work.
+- 🔭 I’m currently open to work.

 - 🌱 I’m currently studying Analysis and Systems Development at the <a href="https://estacio.br/" target="_blank">Estácio University